 and interestingly, this climber's hut is the only one in the area

 clear view of the mountain on whose flanks it rests.

-Drinks and meals are available at the hut, but they are not cheap (sFr.7
+Drinks and meals are available at the hut, but they are not cheap (sFr.8+

 for a 500ml Coke).
 Everything has to be brought in by helicopter.

-is worth walking up another easy 5 minutes beyond the hut to the very
+is worth the easy walk up another five minutes beyond the hut to the very

 beginning of the climb proper.
 A series of fixed vertical ropes and

-various plaques mark the start of this most famous of climbs.
+various plaques in the cliff face mark the start of this most famous of climbs.

 Available in Half Size -